macmann/tipster/README.md

 node bot.js           # starts the Telegram bot
 ```

+The bot can understand natural language questions about matches and odds when an
+`OPENAI_API_KEY` is provided in the `.env` file.

 The frontend expects the backend to run on `http://localhost:4000`.
 The Telegram bot also calls the backend on this address.

 ## API Endpoints